masrul/Inception/README.md

 ## How to use
 **toml** file is used to interact with the tool.

-A simple example toml file to pack 5000 water molecules into 100 $\AA$
+A simple example toml file to pack 5000 water molecules into 100 angstrom cubic box.
+Fig-1 shows the packing.

 ```toml
 [config]